Using PDXpert PLM software with an MRP system

 PDXpert facilities for exporting data to MRP and other systems

-As with any XML file, PDXpert's PLMX files may be reformatted into other useful file formats by applying an XML transformation file ("XSLT").
-PDXpert conveniently contains a Data Transformations collection that contains XSLT code that can be applied using the Report/Export Wizard.
-In a single operation, you can export PLM database objects in text-based file formats such as XML, Excel XLS(X), comma-delimited CSV, tab-delimited text, and Access database tables.
+PDXpert real-world data objects include parts, documents, change forms and related entities (BOMs, suppliers, approvers, file attachments, etc.).
+For export, PDXpert converts internal objects to XML structured data.
+As with any XML file, PDXpert's XML objects may be reformatted into other useful formats by applying an XML transformation file ("XSLT").
+PDXpert conveniently contains a Transforms collection that contains XSLT code that can be applied using the Report/Export Wizard.
+In a single operation, you can export parts, BOMs, approved sources, etc. into text-based file formats such as XML, Excel XLS(X), comma-delimited CSV, tab-delimited text, and Access database tables.

-Downstream ERP/MRP systems (from QuickBooks, SAGE and Epicor up to Oracle/SAP, and even cloud-based systems like NetSuite) will typically have an import facility.
+Downstream ERP/MRP systems (from QuickBooks, SAGE and Epicor up to Oracle/SAP, and even cloud-based systems like NetSuite) will typically have a CSV, XML or similar import facility.
 Some systems can accept all PLM data in a single file, while others may require separate imports for item master records, BOM relationships, and approved supplier part relationships.
 The PDXpert XSLT maps the PLM system's internal representation of this data to your specific manufacturing system.

 Preparing for export

-You have substantial flexibility in determining the point at which your released product data is transformed from PDXpert's PLMX format to your MRP system's format:
+You have substantial flexibility in determining the point at which your released product data is transformed from PDXpert's objects to your MRP system's format:

-• Transform the PLMX data within PDXpert using a Data Transformation collection member, which exports it in a format that's compatible with your MRP import
+• Transform the data objects within PDXpert using a Transforms collection member, which exports it in a format that's compatible with your MRP import

 Exporting your released data

 PDXpert has a built-in facility called the Report/Export Wizard.
-With a few clicks, the Wizard lets you specify the required data transformation, accepts the items to be reformatted and exported, and creates the file in the selected location.
+With a few clicks, the Wizard lets you specify the required transform, accepts the items to be reformatted and exported, and creates the file in the selected location.

 Using your exported data